In 2012, we sponsored 4 families, 2 Cancer Charities and created 1 endowment.

 Sue with her two children, Amanda and Matthew

-Sue Cascio 43 and divorced with two kids, a boy in 5th grade and a girl in 3rd.
-Since her divorce, she and her kids have been living with her Dad in Park Ridge.
+Since her divorce, she and her kids had been living with her Dad in Park Ridge.
 Her grandmother and her mother both died of breast cancer.
-She has been active in the Avon walks and other fundraising activities to find a cure.
-Because of her personal history, she has always been very proactive about her health.
-When she was discovered to have early stage breast cancer four years ago, she did all that she could possibly do to have it end there.
-However, she recently discovered it was back and it is now in her bones.
-So she is again doing all that she can.
-She is understandably worried about her future, and most importantly-- in her words-- her kids.
+She had been active in the Avon walks and other fundraising activities to find a cure.
+Because of her personal history, she had always been very proactive about her health.
+When she was discovered to have early stage breast cancer, she did all that she could possibly do to have it end there.
+However, in 2012, she discovered it was back and it was in her bones.

 My name is Kevin Klassen.